tcwangshiqi-columbia/Neurify/README.md

 ### Custom Properties

 One can customized their own properties, models and inputs.
-The properties can predefined in network.c and check function for each property can be added in split.c.
-For self-trained models, currently we support to convert the model trained with Keras or tensorflow to the format supported by Neurify by using transfer.py with configured model path.
+The properties can be predefined in network.c and check function for each property can be added in split.c.
+For self-trained models, we provide transfer.py to convert the model trained with Keras or tensorflow to the format supported.
 At last, self-defined inputs can be added into test set with unnormalized value and one can test them by updating the path in nnet.c.

 ## Citing Neurify
 ```
-@inproceedings {Shiqi18,
+@inproceedings {shiqi2018neurify,
 	author = {Shiqi, Wang and Pei, Kexin and Justin, Whitehouse and Yang, Junfeng and Jana, Suman},
 	title = {Efficient Formal Safety Analysis of Neural Networks},
 	booktitle = {32nd Conference on Neural Information Processing Systems (NIPS)},